chr3-37028774-T-G

 - -

-This variant is considered likely benign.
+This variant is considered benign.
 This variant is intronic and is not expected to impact mRNA splicing.
-This variant is strongly associated with less severe personal and family histories of cancer, typical for individuals without pathogenic variants in this gene [PMID: 27363726]. -
+This variant is strongly associated with less severe personal and family histories of cancer, typical for individuals without pathogenic variants in this gene [PMID: 27363726].
+This variant has been observed at a population frequency that is significantly greater than expected given the associated disease prevalence and penetrance. -

 Muir-Torré syndrome Benign:2